go-gitea/gitea/docs/content/doc/development/oauth2-provider.en-us.md

    https://[REDIRECT_URI]?code=RETURNED_CODE&state=STATE
    ```

 2. Using the provided `code` from the redirect, you can request a new application and refresh token.
-The access token endpoints accepts POST requests with `application/json` and `application/x-www-form-urlencoded` body, for example:
+The access token endpoint accepts POST requests with `application/json` and `application/x-www-form-urlencoded` body, for example:

    ```curl
    POST https://[YOUR-GITEA-URL]/login/oauth/access_token